jeffharwell/viewpointdiversity/README.md

 ## Spacy
 You will need the package spacy installed and run the following to download the parsing model:
+The lg model is for production.
+The sm model is used for unit testing.

     $ python -m spacy download en_core_web_lg
+    $ python -m spacy download en_core_web_sm

 # Other
 The packaging tutorial I followed to set this whole thing up.